 Don’t you just love a great sensory hack or trick?
 You know some simple activity or tool that can be a total game changer for your child because it gives them sensory input they couldn’t tell you they needed.

-As a mom, and definitely as an OT, I sure do.
+As a mom, and definitely as an occupational therapist, I sure do.

 What is a Weighted Lap Pad?